Today’s Quiz: Science & Nature Trivia

 Surprising facts your brain didn’t see coming.

-- Did You Know Ketchup Started as Fermented Fish Sauce, Was Once Sold as Medicine, and Leaves the Bottle at Just 0.028 MPH?
+Hollywood dubbed it.
+The real story is even better. - Did You Know Ketchup Started as Fermented Fish Sauce, Was Once Sold as Medicine, and Leaves the Bottle at Just 0.028 MPH?

 It started as fermented fish, and once lived in the medicine cabinet. - Did You Know the Great Lakes Hold a Fifth of the Planet’s Fresh Water, Were Carved by a Glacier, and Hide 35,000 Islands?